 - You must first upgrade to Graylog 4.3.x before proceeding.
 This is the minimum version required to support OpenSearch.

 - OpenSearch is the required data node to support Anomaly Detection.
-You may use OpenSearch v1.2 or v.1.3; however, we strongly recommend using OpenSearch v1.3 (latest version) to optimize user experience.
+We strongly recommend using the latest version of OpenSearch to optimize user experience.

 - Install or migrate to your latest installed OpenSearch application.